-Fictitious assets are expenses presented as asset.
+Fictitious assets are expenses presented as assets.

-Preliminary expenses is example of this asset.
+Preliminary expenses are an example of this asset.

-Presentation is for disclosure purpose.
+The presentation is for disclosure purposes.

 What’s the Fictitious definition?

-Fictitious means unreal or not true
+Fictitious means unreal or not true.

 Fictitious assets are

-- Not real in nature
+- Not real

-- Represents miscellaneous expenditure recorded in books
+- Represents miscellaneous expenditures recorded in books

-- Not tangible in nature
+- Not tangible

 - Doesn’t have any realizable value